 - Now, add 3½ cups water and cook the chicken covered for 20 minutes.

-- After the chicken has cooked, remove the chicken from the pan and place it to a baking pan and broil at high for 5 minutes or till the chicken turns brown.
+- After the chicken has cooked, remove the chicken from the pan, place them on a baking pan and broil at high for 5 minutes or till the chicken turns brown.
 Be careful not to burn the chicken while broiling.

-- Taste and add more salt to the chicken stock.
+- Taste and add more salt to the liquid left in the pan.

-- Cover the pan tightly with its lid and cook till the rice has cooked well, about 20 to 25 minutes.
+- Cover the pan tightly with a lid, cook till the rice has cooked well, about 20 to 25 minutes.

-- If the liquid dries out and you need to cook the rice more, add more water accordingly and cook the rice.
+- If the liquid dries out and the rice hasn't cooked well-add more water accordingly and cook the rice further.

-- While the rice is cooking, heat a frying pan over medium heat, add 2 tbsp oil and add almonds to it, fry till it turns light golden brown, Keep aside in a paper towel.
+- While the rice is cooking, heat a frying pan over medium heat, add 2 tbsp oil.

-- In the same oil, add the raisins and fry till it's puffed up, keep aside in a paper towel.
+- In the same oil, add the raisins & fry till it's puffed up, transfer to a plate.

-- While serving: On a large platter, serve the rice first, top the rice with chicken and then sprinkle with fried almonds and raisins.
+- While serving: On a large platter, spread the rice first, top the rice with chicken and garnish with fried almonds and raisins.